dmitriz/un/README.md

 ### So what is called "uncomponent"?

 - Native JavaScript functions.
-[Or generators](https://github.com/funkia/turbine/).
+[Or native generators](https://github.com/funkia/turbine/#understanding-generator-functions).
 Or native object holding a few functions.
 - No proprietary syntax.
 Every part of the framework, library, package is hidden away from the user.
 In the configuration.
 - Pluggable into any framework.
 Or into no framework.
 This is what configuration is for.